milovanderlinden/blackarch-site/_posts/2014-06-02-new-mirror.md

 ---
 layout: post
-title: New Germany mirror added!
+title: Mirror in Germany
+category: mirror
+icon: fa-sitemap
 ---

 We would like to thank [Curesec Team](http://www.curesec.com/) for becoming a mirror.